2022 Solar Incentives and Rebates (Top 10 Ranked States)

 Federal Solar Tax Credit

-The federal solar tax credit, or investment tax credit (ITC), has been a keystone incentive for the solar industry.
+The federal solar tax credit, or investment tax credit (ITC)l, has been a keystone incentive for the solar industry.
 It was introduced in 2006 under the Bush administration’s Energy Policy Act and has been continually renewed by Congress since.

 Since solar panels only generate electricity when the sun is shining, homeowners need a mechanism to spread out their energy consumption and stay powered when the sun is down.